 Best polarized fishing glasses brands

 We have broken down the brands below in terms of explaining their technology, their lens colors and some recommended frame choices.
-It’s worth noting that the most important concept to understand the performance of sunglasses in varying light conditions is their VLT rating.
+It’s worth noting that the most important concept to understand the performance and level of UV protection of sunglasses in varying light conditions is their VLT rating.

-Smith has a great reputation and has been making polarized lens technology for a long time with the fishing market well and truly in mind.
+Smith has a great reputation and has been in the game for a long time.

 Smith has two core technology that underpin its range: its Chromapop lenses and its Techlite glass lenses.
 The Chromapop lenses are billed as the most visually stimulating lens in the world and it is true they deliver excellent clarity and colour range.
 They do this by filtering out specific ranges of light that cause distortion and eye fatigue.
 These polymer lenses are also very light compared to glass.